YAO-Shuyang/MazePy/README.md

 <br/>

 # Contact
-We are very open to new members!
+We are certainly very open to new members!
 Welcome every talented and skillful person to join us!
-Here're some basic requirement for joining the group:
+Here're some basic requirements for joining our group:

 1. Have, at least, an 1-year experience of 'Python' programming.
-2. Have interests in neuroscience.
+2. Have interests in neuroscience and enthusiasm in working with others.

 If you are interested in our project, feel free to reach out to Shuyang: qzyaoshuyang3@pku.edu.cn